Killing of Amadou Diallo: Death

-In the early morning of February 4, 1999, Diallo was standing near his building after returning from a meal.
-At about 12:40 a.m., officers Edward McMellon, Sean Carroll, Kenneth Boss and Richard Murphy were looking for a serial rapist in the Soundview section of the Bronx.
+In the early morning of February 4, 1999, Diallo was standing near his building of residence after returning from a meal.
+At about 12:40 a.m., officers Edward McMellon, Sean Carroll, Kenneth Boss, and Richard Murphy were looking for a serial rapist in the Soundview section of the Bronx.
 While driving down Wheeler Avenue, the police officers observed Diallo standing in front of his building entrance looking up and down the street.
 They stopped their unmarked car intending to question Diallo.
 When they ordered Diallo to show his hands, he ran up into the building entrance and reached into his pocket to produce what turned out to be his wallet.
-Assuming Diallo was drawing a firearm, the four officers fired 41 shots with semi-automatic pistols, hitting Diallo 19 times, fatally wounding him.
+Assuming Diallo was drawing a firearm, one officer fired as he was walking up the stairs.
+The recoil of the gun caused the officer to fall backwards.
+The other three officers, believing their partner was shot, fired their weapons.
+The four officers fired 41 shots with semi-automatic pistols, hitting Diallo 19 times, fatally wounding him.
 Eyewitness Sherrie Elliott stated that the police continued to shoot even though Diallo was already down.

 The investigation found no weapons on or near Diallo; what he had pulled out of his jacket was a wallet.
 The internal NYPD investigation ruled that the officers had acted within policy, based on what a reasonable police officer would have done in the same circumstances.
-Nonetheless, the Diallo shooting led to a review of police training policy and of the use of full metal jacket (FMJ) bullets.
+Nonetheless, the Diallo shooting led to a review of police training policy and switching away from the use of full metal jacket (FMJ) bullets.

 On March 25, 1999, a Bronx grand jury indicted the four officers on charges of second-degree murder and reckless endangerment.
 On December 16, a court ordered a change of venue to Albany, New York because of pretrial publicity.
 On February 25, 2000, after three days of deliberation, a jury composed of four black and eight white jurors acquitted the officers of all charges.